vZDC-ARTCC/ids/README.md

 ```
 In the root of the project, create a file called `.env.local` and configure your environment variables.

-Use the `.env.example` file as a reference.

-Environment Variables (all are required):
-- `DEV_MODE`: If set to `true`, disables the VATUSA roster check and grants access to all pages regardless of rating.
-- `DATABASE_URL`: URL for the database.
-Example: `postgres://postgres:password@localhost:5432/ids-db`
-- `NEXTAUTH_URL`: URL to specify where VATSIM should redirect users after a successful login.
-This should just be the url without anything after `.com` `.org` etc.  Example: `https://ids.vzdc.org`
-- `NEXTAUTH_SECRET`: Secret key to encrypt tokens, this can be anything (hopefully secure).
-Example: `anything`
-- `VATSIM_CLIENT_ID`: Client ID for VATSIM Connect.
-- `VATSIM_CLIENT_SECRET`: Client Secret for VATSIM Connect.
-- `VATSIM_OAUTH_ENDPOINT`: When the VATSIM endpoint is located. (https://auth-dev.vatsim.net for development OR https://auth.vatsim.net for production)
-- `VATUSA_FACILITY`: Name of the facility the IDS should check logged-in users against.
-Example: `ZDC`
-- `WEATHER_BRIEFING_VIDEO_LINK`: Link to the FAA Pre-Duty Weather Briefing Video for your ARTCC.
-Example: `https://www.weather.gov/media/zdc/PDWB/ZDC.mp4`

 Migrate the database:
 ```bash
 npm run db:deploy